-There is a small quiz for this one.
-I made it quick.
-Let the granules be your guide!
-Please go into the quiz, 6 questions, and then mark that you have read and understand the contents of this document!
+There is no large quiz for this one because it was an educational challenge and not graded.
+However, please go into the quiz and mark that you have read and understand the contents of this document!
 The following pages are from the CAP summary for these images.
 The link to the slide is here: